HubSpot

 • 5551234567

-This inconsistency is where RFC3966-compliant validation tools become essential.
-A robust phone validation system should:
+This inconsistency is where RFC3966-compliant formatting tools become essential.
+A robust system should:

 1. Parse various input formats